-Her acclaimed solo exhibit “Brigitte Lacombe: Complicities” was recently shown at the PHILLIPS Galleries in New York, Paris, and London through Jan 6, 2016.
+Her acclaimed solo exhibit “Brigitte Lacombe: Complicities” was recently shown at the PHILLIPS Galleries in New York, Paris, and London from June 2015 to January 2016.

 Her loves are portraits and travel.

-She contributes to Vanity Fair, The New Yorker, The New York Times Magazine, New York Magazine, German Vogue, Zeit Magazine, NeueJournal, The Financial Times Magazine, The Wall Street Journal Magazine, and others.
+She contributes to Vanity Fair, The New Yorker, The New York Times Magazine, New York Magazine, German Vogue, ZEITmagazin, NeueJournal, The Financial Times Magazine, The Wall Street Journal Magazine, and many others.

-Two monographs of Brigitte’s work have been published:
+Two monographs of Lacombe’s work have been published:

-Brigitte is currently at work on her third book of personal photos, to be published in 2017.
+She is currently at work on her third book of personal photos to be published in 2018.

-In 2012, Brigitte was commissioned by Qatar Museums to photograph female Arab athletes from 21 different Arab countries, and the resulting exhibit and catalogue “Hey’ya / Arab Women in Sport”, was shown at Sotheby’s Galleries in London at the time of the 2012 Olympics.
-This exhibit was shown the following year 2013 at the Qatar Museum Gallery in Doha.
+In 2012, Lacombe was commissioned by Qatar Museums (QM) to photograph female athletes from 21 different Arab countries.
+The resulting exhibit and catalogue “Hey’Ya: Arab Women in Sport”, was shown at Sotheby’s Galleries in London at the time of the 2012 Olympics.
+The exhibit was also shown in 2013 at the QM Gallery Katara in Doha.